 One of the major benefits of JSX email over alternatives is our incredibly slim and fast preview server, which requires no additional dependency installation, complex mounting, or difficult setup rules for monorepos.
 To run the preview server, run the following command in your terminal:

-# MacOS and Linux
+# MacOS and Linux$ email preview ./emails

-Windows paths are different than MacOS or Linux paths. ./emails
+Windows paths are different than MacOS or Linux paths. ./emails above will not work on Windows.

-above will not work on Windows.
-Please see the link above regarding Windows relative paths if you are unfamiliar with how they work on the Command Line
+Please see the link above regarding Windows relative paths if you are unfamiliar with how they

-to view optional flags, including setting the port.
+Please use email help preview to view optional flags, including setting the port.

 Building Your Template

-, the CLI is capable of rendering both static and dynamic emails that take props as input.
+The next step is to build your template.
+This can be done with the CLI, or with the render method in code.
+While most people will need to render emails dynamically at runtime using render, the CLI is capable of rendering both static and dynamic emails that take props as input.
 To build your email into an HTML document, run:

 $ email build ./emails/BatmanEmail.tsx

-to view optional flags, including providing props and setting the output path.
+Please use email help build to view optional flags, including providing props and setting the